dotnet/csharplang/proposals/roles.md

 object o = r; // what conversion is that? if R doesn't have `object` as base type.
 What about interfaces?
 ```

+Should allow conversion operators.
+Extension conversion is useful.
+Example: from `int` to `string` (done by `StringExtension`).
+But we should disallow user-defined conversions from/to underlying type
+or inherited roles, because a conversion already exists.
+Conversion to interface still disallowed.

+#### Events

+TODO

+#### Indexers

+TODO

 ### Lookup rules

 The simple names and member access rules from phase A section (above) take full effect,